Skip to Content

 The exchange of information only relates to information already held by the agency and where the information will assist in:

-• Making a decision, assessment or plan,
+• making a decision, assessment or plan,

-• Initiating or conducting an investigation,
+• initiating or conducting an investigation,

-• Providing a service relating to the safety, welfare or wellbeing of the child or young person (or class of children or young persons), and/or
+• providing a service relating to the safety, welfare or wellbeing of the child or young person (or class of children or young persons), and/or

-• Managing a risk to a child or young person.
+• managing a risk to a child or young person.

 In situations where sharing information under Chapter 16A of the Children and Young Persons (Care and Protection) Act 1998 is related to a domestic violence matter that puts the victim’s safety and/or health at threat, information can be exchanged under Part 13A of the Crimes (Domestic and Personal Violence) Act 2007.
-For more information go to the Privacy and Information Sharing Policy.
+For more information go to the Privacy and Information Sharing policy.

 Working with DCJ Community Services